 If a product listed on the Schedule of Products is to be installed in Australia, including those purchased via online stores like eBay and Amazon, the product must be:

 - marked with the WaterMark trademark, WaterMark licence number and the applicable product specification

 - listed on the WaterMark product database, and

 - provided with a Scope of Use statement specifying its intended use.

-Any associated product packaging and promotional material must also be marked with the WaterMark trade mark and licence number.
+Any associated product packaging and promotional material may also be marked with the WaterMark trade mark and licence number.

 For these reasons it’s important that you LOOK for the WaterMark on products and packaging before purchasing to ensure the product is certified and authorised for installation.
 If you’re buying online, ask the supplier for this information if it’s not available on the website

 It is legal to sell non-WaterMark certified plumbing and drainage products in Australia.
 However, if the product type is listed on the WaterMark Schedule of Products, but is not WaterMark certified, a licensed plumber is not permitted to install it.

 Also, if a non-WaterMark certified product is installed where a WaterMark certified product is required by the NCC, your local plumbing authority may not accept the installation.